On domination for (non-symmetric) Dirichlet forms: Killing is domination

 \begin{theorem} Let $M\in \text{MF}_{++}(X)$.
 Then the subprocess $X^M$ is nearly $m$-symmetric, and the associated Dirichlet form on $L^2(E,m)$ is given by

 \end{theorem} \begin{proof} See \cite[Theorem~3.10]{Y962}. \end{proof}

 We present a characterization of the bivariate Revuz measure $\nu_M$ for $M\in \text{MF}_+(X)$, expressed as in \eqref{eq:410}.
 Let $(N,H)$ be the L\'evy system of $X$ (see \cite[\S73]{S88}).
 Note that $H$ is a positive continuous additive functional of $X$, whose Revuz measure with respect to $m$ is denoted by $\rho_H$.
-(The Revuz measure of $A$ is denoted by $\rho_A$.)
 As established in \cite[Theorem~4.6]{Y962}, the following representation of $\nu_M$ holds: